sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-image-skills.md

 api-key: [api-key]
 ```

-If you check the response messages for any of the png or jpg files in the results, there will be warnings and no text for the images.
+If you check the response messages for any of the png or jpg files in the results, there will be warnings about missing text for the images.

 ### Step 2 - Existing skills will show no results